-During 2018 the subsidiary repaid an amount of EUR 106,105, out of the share premium.
-The Company proceeded with capital contributions to the special equity reserve account of the subsidiary in the amounts of EUR 66,000 and EUR 245,716 on 7 May 2018 and on 8 February 2018 respectively.
+During the year 2018, the subsidiary repaid an amount of EUR 10,517,000 and an amount of EUR 6,166,994, out of the share premium contributed at the date of acquisition.
+Furthermore, the Company proceeded with a capital contribution to the special equity reserve account of the subsidiary in the amount of EUR 198,802.

-During 2019 the subsidiary repaid an amount of EUR 105,239, out of its share premium.
-The Company proceeded with capital contributions to the special equity reserve account of the subsidiary in the amounts of EUR 98,960 on 7 September 2019.
+During the year 2019, the subsidiary repaid an amount of EUR 12,653,856, out of the share premium contributed at the date of acquisition, furthermore the Company proceeded with a contribution to the special equity reserve account of the subsidiary in the amount of EUR 41,800.

-The negative audited Equity as at 31 December 2019 and the losses for the period then ended, of the subsidiary, amount to EUR 12,671,000 and EUR 2,536,000 respectively.
+The total audited negative equity as at 31 December 2019 and the losses for the year then ended, of the subsidiary (consolidated figures), amount to EUR 54,601,000 and EUR 684,000 respectively.

-In the opinion of the Board of Managers the investment does not present any indicators of impairment in the value as of 31 December 2019.
+In the opinion of the Board of Managers the invesment does not present any indicators of impairment in the value as of 31 December 2019.